Skip to main content

 Finally, you use a semicolon when you use a conjunctive adverb or transitional phrase to join two main clauses.

-Conjunctive adverbs are words such as “ opens in a new windowhowever,” “therefore,” and “indeed.”
+Conjunctive adverbs are words such as “however,” “therefore,” and “indeed.”
 Here’s an example of how you could use them with semicolons:

 I have a big test tomorrow; therefore, I can’t go out tonight.